Yandex Cloud

 • Choose an operation in a selector (leave a dash in the selection field of the Operation drop-down list).

-• When using a selector based on a dataset parameter, you must unlink the selector from any others on the dashboard tab (set Ignore as your link type).
+• When using a selector based on a dataset parameter, you must unlink the selector from the other selectors on the dashboard tab (set Not linked for link type).

 You can also specify parameter values in chart links.
 To do this, add ? at the end of a URL, write the parameter name without spaces after the URL, put =, and specify the parameter value without spaces.
 You can list multiple parameters in a URL using & as a separator.